rkiman/wdwarfdate/README.md

 Citation
 --------

-If you use `wdwarfdate` in your reaserch, please cite: Kiman et al. in prep, and the IFMR, cooling models and stellar evolution models you decide to use (See Kiman et al. in prep. or documentation for references.)
+If you use `wdwarfdate` in your reaserch, please cite: Kiman et al. 2022, and the IFMR, cooling models and stellar evolution models you decide to use (See Kiman et al. 2022 or documentation for references.)